Shallow-water blackout: During ascent

 Blackout can occur during ascent from a deep freedive or immediately after surfacing.
 This is due to a relatively rapidly lowered oxygen partial pressure caused by a reduction in ambient pressure after much of the available arterial oxygen has been used up at the higher partial pressures induced by depth, leaving the diver in a state of latent hypoxia, with actual cerebral hypoxia inevitable during ascent.
 Blackout in the shallow stage of ascent from deep free-dives is less ambiguously called "ascent blackout", or unambiguously "freediving blackout of ascent", and has also sometimes been called "deep water blackout", which is also an ambiguous term, being used by some authors for loss of consciousness that occurs at depths of greater than about 60 m when breathing air, hypothetically as a consequence of nitrogen narcosis, oxygen toxicity, or both.

 Scuba and surface-supplied diving

 One of the hazards of rebreather diving is a hypoxic loss of consciousness while ascending because of a sudden uncompensated drop of oxygen partial pressure in the breathing loop.
 This occurs as a result of the pressure reduction during ascent, usually associated with manually controlled closed circuit rebreathers and semi-closed circuit rebreathers, (also known as gas extenders), which do not use automatic feedback from the measured oxygen partial pressure to control the mixture in the loop.
-A similar effect can occur in open circuit scuba and surface-supplied dicing if a diver continues to breathe a hypoxic gas intended for avoiding oxygen toxicity in the deep sector, at a depth shallower than the minimum operating depth for the gas, but this is usually just called hypoxia.
+A similar effect can occur in open circuit scuba and surface-supplied diving if a diver continues to breathe a hypoxic gas intended for avoiding oxygen toxicity in the deep sector, at a depth shallower than the minimum operating depth for the gas, but this is usually just called hypoxia.